10 Cannabinoids and What They Do

 4 – 9-THCA – This particular cannabinoid is one that has gotten a lot of media coverage for its ability to suppress muscle spasms.
 It has also been found to be helpful in aiding sleep, and it may help to inhibit cancer cell growth.

 3 – 9-THC – Another THC-based cannabinoid, this particular one has been found to help reduce nausea and vomiting.
-It is also an effective pain reliever, and it can help to improve a person’s appetite – perhaps why cannabis users often report feeling “the munchies”.
+It is also an effective pain reliever, and it can help to improve a person’s energy – perhaps why cannabis users often report feeling “the munchies”.
 In addition, it can help to suppress muscle spasms.

 2 – 8-THC – The primary benefit of this particular cannabinoid is pain relief.